wangxiaoyunanne/docs/source/hive_graphSage.html.md

 this simplicity, it is still possible to verify the implementation by visually inspecting the code.
 The resulted embeddings are also checked for the L2 norm, which should be close to 1 for every vertex.
-Because the neighbor selection process is inherently random, it would be very difficult to do a number by number checking with other implementations, including the reference.
-A more meaningful regression test will be looking at the training or validation accuracy when the full workflow is completed, which is expected for year 2.
+Because the neighbor selection process is inherently random, it would be very difficult to do a number-by-number checking with other implementations, including the reference.
+A more meaningful regression test will look at the training or validation accuracy when the full workflow is completed, which is a possibility for future work in year 2.

 ## Performance and Analysis

-The OpenMP and GPU implementations are tested for running time.
-It would be very useful to validate the successful rate of the whole pipeline with the training process in place; but this may be the task for year 2.
+The OpenMP and GPU implementations are measured for runtime.
+It would be additionally useful to validate the successful rate of the whole pipeline with the training process in place (perhaps in year 2).

 The datasets used for experiments are: